wp-plugins/iire-social-icons/readme.txt

 * Rewrote the javascript for the "Add to Favorites" Works in FireFox and IE, a prompt is displayed for Chrome,Safari and Opera
 * Adjusted the default minimum height of the Widget/Shortcode Designer preview area
 * Added javascript to hide Wordpress nag messages when editing in the Widget/Shortcode Designer
-* Add a "blank" icon - Designers can graphically modify a theme to add an icon logo that may not be available in the network.
+* Added a "blank" icon - Designers can graphically modify a theme to add an icon logo that may not be available in the network.
+* Updated the uninstaller to properly delete the database table upon deactivation.
 * Additional support for future upgrades.
 * Updated readme.txt file